From clicks to leases: Understanding lead attribution for apartment marketing

 U-shaped multi-touch lead attribution

-The u-shape lead attribution model tracks every touchpoint, but only emphasizes two — the first and last touch in the prospect’s journey up until an application is submitted.
+The u-shaped lead attribution model tracks every touchpoint, but only emphasizes two — the first and last touch in the prospect’s journey up until an application is submitted.
 These two touches each get 40% of the credit, and the remaining touchpoints equally split 20%.
 This model is also commonly known as the position-based model.

 This model is best used when: